 More and more people are opening up to the possibility of going on a sabbatical.
 It’s becoming more popular as a reason for people to either leave their jobs or switch up their career paths.

-But what could ruin such an amazing experience?
+So, what could ruin such an amazing experience?

 6 things that can ruin your sabbatical